 Typically, caffeine is used as a performance-enhancing substance.
 A bitter-tasting stimulant, it revs up the central nervous system, ideally making someone feel awake, alert and energetic.
 Caffeine is found in coffee, tea and chocolate, and is added to headache medication, energy and alcoholic beverages, and even water.

 Everyone from athletes to morning commuters to people looking to get in a long night of partying take advantage of this stimulant.
-Some benefits, such as a reduced risk of some cancers
+Some benefits, such as a reduced risk of some cancers, have been linked to coffee drinking, but its active ingredient, caffeine, can also harm.
+In rare cases when consumed at high enough doses, caffeine can kill.

 Between 2005 and 2009, emergency room visits associated with the consumption of caffeine-laden energy drinks, often in combination with alcohol and other drugs, increased tenfold.